jayariglesias/react-custom-pointer/README.md

-## React Cursor Follower Beta v0.0.1
+## React Cursor Pointer Beta v0.0.1

 A library that can create custom design that follows around your mouse cursor on the screen.